NOI Techpark: Certifications

 The entire district is the first in Europe to be LEED Gold certified, a certification that guarantees the sustainability of the entire project from an environmental point of view.

 Meaning of the name

 The name "NOI" is the acronym of "Nature of Innovation" and expresses the intentions at the origin of the structure, which intends to generate innovation by following the example of nature itself: sustainability and adaptability are the two basic concepts.
 The natural cycle of life, the circularity of the seasons, the strength with which nature seeks and implements its expedients, the principles that make it so capable of balancing, adapting, and resisting should be transferable - in this sense - to the acts and products of companies and start-ups in the five leading sectors identified: sustainability, food, digital technologies, automotive industry and automation.

+Cultural and Public Events

+Summer at NOI is an annual series of cultural and innovation-themed events held at NOI Techpark during the summer months.
+The program features open-air concerts, DJ sets, public lectures, and the "Cinema meets Opera" series, introduced by renowned tenor Saimir Pirgu.
+In 2025, Swiss-Lebanese artist Khalil Berro presented BREATHE as part of the program.
+The "Entertain the Future" series, in collaboration with Transart, explores topics such as artificial intelligence and digital art.